 BASEES Annual Conference 2026

-Cultural Politics in Soviet South Caucasus under Stalinism: Practices of Negotiation, Adaptation and Resistance
+The Literary Politics in the Soviet South Caucasus under Stalinism: Practices of Adaptation and Negotiation

 Where: